2025 Fall Girls - August 21-November 1

 I haven't taken the MSHSL Test yet, when can I do that?

-The exam is scheduled to be available on August 7, 2023
+The exam and video modules are scheduled to be available on August 4, 2025

-The Printable version of the exam has historically been posted on the MSHSL Central Hub.
+The Printable version of the exam has historically been posted on the MSHSL Central Hub so you can review the test questions ahead of time before using the online exam to submit your answers.

-You can take the exam by going to the MSHSL Central Hub > click the Eligibility Tab > Click one of the volleyball icons in the middle section (i.e. State, Section, Regular, Student, Reciprocity) > Click "Take Test" in the top section.
+To take the exam, go to the MSHSL Central Hub > click the Eligibility Tab > Click one of the volleyball icons in the middle section (i.e. State, Section, Regular, Student, Reciprocity) > Click "Take Test" in the top section.

-August 23, 2023 is the deadline to complete the exam.
-TIP: Do NOT wait until the last day to do take the exam.
-You MUST have your eligibility ball on your profile in order to work matches and matches start August 24, 2023.
-Be sure to start the season of right by taking care of business early!
+August 20, 2025 is the deadline to complete the exam.
+PRO TIP: Do NOT wait until the last day to do take the exam.
+You MUST have your eligibility ball on your profile in order to work matches which start the next day, August 21, 2025.
+Be sure to start the season off right by taking care of business!

 I registered with MSHSL and watched the General Meeting, but I haven't attended the Volleyball Online Clinic, how do I do that?

-The volleyball-specific online meeting is live on the Arbiter MSHSL Central Hub under the Eligibility tab.
-August 23, 2023 is the deadline to complete both the General and Volleyball online meetings.
+Both the General and Volleyball-specific online videos will be live August 4, 2025 on the Arbiter MSHSL Central Hub under the Eligibility tab.
+August 20, 2025 is the deadline to complete both the General and Volleyball online meetings.

 I need to attend a 2 year in-person training clinic for MSHSL, is there one scheduled before the season?